-Approved by order of the Board of Trustees on 06/12/18 and signed on its behalf by:
+Approved by order of the Board of Trustees on

+and signed on its behalf by:
-Mr L Dowd

-Chair of Trustees

-Mr P J Wilson

-Headteacher and Accounting Officer
+Mr L Dowd Chair of Trustees Mr P J Wilson Headteacher and Accounting Officer

-STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE FOR THE YEAR ENDED 31 AUGUST 2018
+STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE FOR THE YEAR ENDED 31 AUGUST 2020

 As accounting officer of Droylsden Academy I have considered my responsibility to notify the Academy Trust Board of Trustees and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the academy trust, under the funding agreement in place between the Academy Trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2018 (and predecessors).
+As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2019 (and predecessors).

-I confirm that I and the Academy Trust's Board of Trustees are able to identify any material irregular or improper use of funds by the Academy Trust, or material non-compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academies Financial Handbook 2018.
+I confirm that I and the Academy Trust's Board of Trustees are able to identify any material irregular or improper use of funds by the Academy Trust, or material non-compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academies Financial Handbook 2019.

-I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+In relation to the review of systems and procedures, independent reviews have not taken place in 2019/20 due to the impact of Covid-19.
+Following the partial closure in March the academy introduced rigorous procedures to ensure all expenditure was appropriately authorised and key controls remained sound.
+With the exception of this, I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
 If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and ESFA.